 Apple's 13-inch MacBook Pro is the company's entry-level Pro notebook, representing the best combination of price and performance in the range.
-For $300 more than the MacBook Air, you get a quad-core Intel Core i5 processor instead of a dual-core Intel Core i3.
-There is an option for a quad-core Intel Core i7 and this variation doubles the Thunderbolt 3 (USB-C) ports to four.
-Maximum SSD storage is 4TB and the MacBook Pro includes a Touch Bar.
-It has battery life at up to 10 hours and it still has the latest Magic Keyboard.
+For $300 more than the MacBook Air, you get faster performance and longer battery life.
+Maximum SSD storage is 2TB and the MacBook Pro includes a Touch Bar.
+It has battery life at up to 17 hours and it still has the latest Magic Keyboard.

 ● 2560x1600 13.3-inch Retina Display

 ● Latest Magic Keyboard

 ● 8GB or 16GB RAM, storage up to 2TB SSD